 The SBA Microloan program provides up to $50,000 for small businesses and not-for-profit childcare centers.
 Microloans are given to small business owners by nonprofit community-based organizations known as intermediaries.

 SBA Microloan proceeds are not counted toward a business’s taxable income and do not need to be reported as such on an income tax return.
-Additionally, Microloan interest payments may also be deductible provided that all IRS requirements are met.
+Additionally, Microloan interest payments may be deductible, provided that all IRS requirements are met.

 Are CAPLines Taxable?

 Similar to other SBA loans, funds received from the CAPLines program are borrowed funds and are not considered taxable income.
-While principal payments can’t be deducted from your tax return, qualifying interest paid on borrowed funds may be deductible assuming that the deduction is an “ordinary and necessary” business expense and requirements of the IRS are met.
+While principal payments can’t be deducted from your tax return, qualifying interest paid on borrowed funds may be deductible, assuming that the deduction is an “ordinary and necessary” business expense and IRS requirements are met.

 Is A 504 Certified Development Company Loan Taxable?